 Where do submitting authors provide CRediT information?

 Submitting authors can provide CRediT information when submitting an original or a revised manuscript to a pilot journal via ACS Paragon Plus.
-Certain journals in the pilot will require the submitting author to include the degree of contribution.

 Where will CRediT be displayed on the published article?

-During the pilot, contribution notes included by the authors in the manuscript file will be published in the “Author Contributions” section before official CRediT information.
+Contribution notes included by the authors in the manuscript file will be published in the “Author Contributions” section before official CRediT information.

 What if I’m interested in CRediT but the journal I submitted to is not part of the pilot?